Nursing Home Fees & Funding

 Before taking up residency, a written agreement will be signed stating the terms and conditions.
 Please contact the manager of any of our homes if you would like a copy or more details.

-Rather than using capital to pay care home fees for an unknown period of time, it is possible to buy a policy that will pay these fees.
-This insurance can either be an insurance taken out historically to cover unknown fees or can be the purchase of an annuity for a fixed amount lump sum to pay care home fees immediately for the whole of the residents life.
-Known as an Immediate Need Care Fee Annuity, or an Immediate Needs Care Fee Payment plan, this type of insurance can provide you with regular income towards the costs of a care home, after a lump sum has been paid and can provide certainty of what assets will remain after paying care home fees.
+Rather than using capital to pay care or nursing home fees for an unknown period of time, it is possible to buy a policy that will pay these fees.
+This insurance can either be an insurance taken out historically to cover unknown fees or can be the purchase of an annuity for a fixed amount lump sum to pay fees immediately for the whole of the resident’s life.
+Known as an Immediate Need Care Fee Annuity, or an Immediate Needs Care Fee Payment plan, this type of insurance can provide you with regular income towards the costs of a residential home, after a lump sum has been paid and can provide certainty of what assets will remain after paying care or nursing home fees.

 Care Home ‘Top-Ups’